iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_flight_controller.rst

 you should set its :ref:`ESC index <dronecan_px4_tutorial_esc_index>` to 0 in IQ Control Center.
 Then on the actuators tab, you should set ESC 1 to the Motor 1 function.
 For the module you want to be motor 2, set its ESC index to be 1, and set ESC 2 to the Motor 2 function, and so on for the remaining modules.

-.. note:: Depdending on your modules :ref:`arming <manual_advanced_arming>` configurations, you may hear the module play its :ref:`arming song <arming_song>` when you
+.. note:: Depending on your modules :ref:`arming <manual_advanced_arming>` configurations, you may hear the module play its :ref:`arming song <arming_song>` when you
     set the function for its ESC, if the module is connected to the bus.
 See the note in :ref:`dronecan_px4_fc_configuration` for more details on this.

 For this example, only 1 motor was used during testing, with an ESC index of 0.
-The image below shows how the actuator tab was set up to accomodate this.
+The image below shows how the actuator tab was set up to accommodate this.

 .. figure:: ../_static/tutorial_images/dronecan_px4_tutorial/px4_dronecan_actuator_tab_esc_function_example.png
     :align: center